eProsima/vulcanexus/docs/rst/use_cases/rosbot2r/simulation.rst

 Background
 ----------

-This document explain how to map a Webots environment with the teleoperation of a `ROSbot2R` robot from Husarion.
+This document explain how to map a Webots environment with the teleoperation of a `ROSbot 2R` robot from Husarion.

-`ROSbot2R` simulation is the robot used in this demo.
-It is a robot platform from `Husarion <https://husarion.com/manuals/rosbot/>`_ powered by ROS with a Raspberry Pi 4.
-It is an autonomous mobile robot with sensors as RPLIDAR A2 laser scan, RGB-D Orbbec Astra camera or IMU.
+In this demo we will use the simulation of `ROSbot 2R` - an autonomous mobile robot by `Husarion <https://husarion.com/manuals/rosbot/>`_, designed for learning ROS and for research and development purposes.
-It is an affordable robot for development and can be used for service or inspection robots among others.
+It is an affordable platform that can serve as a base for a variety of robotic applications, including inspection robots and custom service robots.
+The robot features a solid aluminum frame and is equipped with a Raspberry Pi 4 with 4GB of RAM, distance sensors, an RPLIDAR A2 laser scanner, and an RGB-D Orbbec Astra camera.

 .. figure:: /rst/figures/use_cases/rosbot2r/rosbot2r.png
     :align: center